 To give the Abbey of Egmond even more prestige, another translatio took place.
 This concerned the remains of Saint Jerome of nearby Northgo or Nordcha, the present-day town of Noordwijk.
 His relics were dug up and placed in the new abbey too.
 Jerome was a Scott who traveled to Frisia in the year 847 to preach the gospel.
 It was the era the Vikings still wielded their axes in West Frisia.
 Jerome was beheaded when he refused to betray his faith towards the pagan Vikings.
 The spirit of Saint Jerome revealed himself to a person called Nothbodo, a local farmer.
 Saint Jerome showed Nothbodo where his remains were buried, like a zombie who needed some help to unearth himself.
 So, the relics of two saints, Jerome and Adalbert, were now placed in the abbey.

 All in all, a clear demonstration of the rising power of the self-confident West-Frisian counts.
 Counts who started to operate more and more independently from the Frankish kings.
 It culminated in the battle of Flardiga, the present-day city of Vlaardingen, in province Zuid Holland.
-It was this battle when the West-Frisian Count Dirk III defeated a Frankish army in the year 1018.
+It was this battle, in the year 1018, when the West-Frisian count Dirk III defeated a Frankish army.
 Although, total disorder of the undisciplined and unprepared Frankish army contributed more than a bit to Dirk’s victory.
 The battle of Flardiga, however, traditionally is regarded as the start of an independent West Frisia, later to become (County of) Holland.

 To increase their power further, the Gerulfings had to limit or break the influence of the Abbey of Echternach as well, which owned many of the so-called Willibrord churches and chapels within the territory of West Frisia.
 These were churches and chapels founded by Saint Willibrord in the late-seventh and early-eighth centuries.
 The solution was simple: the counts of West Frisia usurped these churches and chapels.
-Very edgile.
+A very agile way of working.

 The Willibrord churches became a real issue in the tenth and eleventh centuries.
 It illustrated the power struggle going on between the Bishopric of Utrecht, the Abbey of Echternach, and the Abbey of Egmond (i.e. the Geruflings).
 It was the Synod of Mainz in the year 1049 that assigned, with the approval of Holy Roman Emperor Henry the Pious, the churches to the Abbey of Echternach.
 Afterwards, nothing changed in practice.
 Things became even more complicated, since not only Echternach wanted their churches back, but also the Bishopric of Utrecht claimed the Willibrord churches.
 In the year 1063 the Synod of Utrecht, when the issue still was not resolved, assigned twelve churches and chapels to the Church of Utrecht and twelve to the Abbey of Echternach.
 So, fifty-fifty.
 And now the reader also knows where the Dutch concepts ‘to polder’ and ‘Dutch treat’ originate from.
 Still, it did not change a thing.
 “Bite me,” the counts of West Frisia must have thought.

-The reason why the Abbey of Echternach and the Bishopric of Utrecht made a claim to these Willibrord churches, had to do with money, as it often does in life.
+The reason why the Abbey of Echternach and the Bishopric of Utrecht made a claim to these Willibrord churches, also had to do with money, as it often does in life.
 It were parochial churches.
-With the commercial peat exploitation and reclamation of land that had started around this time too, population in West Frisia or Holland increased strongly.
+With the commercial peat exploitation and reclamation of land which had started around this time too, population in West Frisia, or later Holland, increased strongly.
 With that the number of ecclesia media, i.e. smaller churches belonging to the parochial church, and of chapels founded, increased too.
-And with the increase of ecclesia media and chapels, the revenues of the parochial churches increased.
-To have an idea of the magnitude of the commercial exploitation of these peat areas, also known as the Great Reclamation, read our blog post The United Frisian Emirates and Black Peat.
+And with the increase of ecclesia media and chapels, the revenues of the parochial churches increased significantly.
+To have an idea of the magnitude of the commercial exploitation of these peat areas, also known as the Great Reclamation, read our post The United Frisian Emirates and Black Peat.

 Back to the eleventh century, when the core of the Abbey of Egmond had been established with the building of a monastery (for men) and church of stone, relics of two saints and the (disputed) gifts of quite some parochial churches.

 The ceremony of consecration has been documented in a charter October that same year.
-In this charter is codified that the bishop of Utrecht, Hartbert van Bierum (thus a bishop originating from Frisia, current province Groningen) declared that the Abbey of Adalbert had received papal privileges, and he reconfirmed that the abbey had been exempted from paying toll three years earlier.
+In this charter is codified that the bishop of Utrecht, Hartbert van Bierum declared that the Abbey of Adalbert had received papal privileges, and he reconfirmed that the abbey had been exempted from paying toll three years earlier.
 By now the Abbey of Egmond possessed more than twenty churches in Frisia, and the abbey had replaced about thirteen wooden churches by expensive imported tuff stone from Germany.

-Then, for almost four centuries, things stay more or less quiet with regard to the stones and walls of the abbey between 1100-1500.
+Then, for almost four centuries, things stayed more or less quiet with regard to the stones and walls of the abbey between 1100 and 1500.
 But not socially.
-Outside the hortus conclusus or monastery walls, literally ‘garden walls’, an awful lot was going on, namely: the Friso-Hollandic Wars from the thirteenth century, the civil war between the so-called Hoeksen and Kabeljauwen ‘the Hook and Cod Wars’ that started soon after Count William IV was killed by the Frisian militias at the Battle at Warns in the year 1345.
+Outside the hortus conclusus or monastery walls, literally ‘garden walls’, an awful lot was going on.
+Namely: the Friso-Hollandic Wars from the thirteenth century.
+A civil war between the so-called Hoeksen and Kabeljauwen ‘the Hook and Cod Wars’ which started soon after count William IV was killed by the Frisian militias at the Battle at Warns in the year 1345.
 A civil war that lasted until the end of the fifteenth century.
 The Hook and Cod Wars were followed by the independence wars of the provinces of the Low Countries against Spain, the Eighty Year’s War.
 These independence wars began in 1568 and coincided with the spread of Calvinism from the second half of the sixteenth century.
 Vertigo centuries, and that is an understatement.
 Read a bit more about these independence wars in our post Yet another wayward archipelago.

 Let’s focus again on the Abbey of Egmond.

 From the second half of the thirteenth century, the counts of Holland waged many, costly wars against the Frisians in an attempt to submit the still free peasant-republic of Frisia/ Friesland.
-The most famous and most disastrous one, was the already mentioned Battle of Warns in the year 1345.
-Not only Count William IV was killed, but also three of the lords of Montfoort.
-That was not your regular thing to do during warfare.
+The most famous and most disastrous one, was the already mentioned Battle of Warns in the year 1345, in late September.
+Actually, the battle took place at the Abbey of Saint Odulphus near the town of Staveren.
+Not only count William IV was killed, but also three of the lords of Montfoort.
+This was not your regular thing to do during warfare.
 You would capture counts and lords and ask for a huge ransom after the battle.
-At least, this uncivilized behavior of the Frisians left the Rijksmuseum in Amsterdam ‘National Museum’ with one the oldest paintings, if not the oldest, of the Netherlands, painted at the end of the fourteenth century: the Memorial Tablet shown below.
+At least, this ‘uncivilized behavior’ of Frisians left the Rijksmuseum ‘National Museum’ in Amsterdam with one the oldest paintings, if not the oldest, of the Netherlands, painted at the end of the fourteenth century: the Memorial Tablet shown below.

-Note 1: The life of Saint Adalbert, or Vita Sancti Adalberti, is written by the monk Ruopert of Mettlach from Trier in Germany in the tenth century.
+Note 1 – The life of Saint Adalbert, or Vita Sancti Adalberti, is written by the monk Ruppert of Mettlach from Trier in Germany in the tenth century.
 It is considered as maybe the most important source considering the history of the county West Frisia and later Holland.

 Also, for hikers there is the Monk’s Path (Monnikenpad).
 It is a circular walk of a bit less than 10 kilometers between the abbey and the well.
 Try it and feel a phoenix reborn!

-And since this area is full of sacred ground, also the diocees of the Chapel of Our Lady (Virgin Mary) for Distress developed a 17 kilometers circular hike which takes you along three holy wells, namely: the Runx well (at the Chapel of Our Lady for Distress, south of the town of Heiloo), the Adelbertus well (at the Abbey of Egmond) and the Willibrordus well (at the center of Heiloo).
+And since this area is full of spiritual and sacred grounds, also the diocese of the Chapel of Our Lady (Virgin Mary) for Distress developed a 17 kilometers circular hike which takes you along three holy wells, namely: the Runx well (at the Chapel of Our Lady for Distress, south of the town of Heiloo), the Adelbertus well (at the Abbey of Egmond) and the Willibrordus well (at the center of Heiloo).
 Route descriptions can be purchased at the starting point at the Chapel of Our Lady for Distress annex the Runx well.

 - Boer, de D.E.H. & Cordfunke E.H.P., Graven van Holland.
 Middeleeuwse vorsten in woord en beeld (880-1580) (2010)